What is AI Systems Penetration Testing?

 Article 15 requires high-risk AI systems to be designed and developed to withstand attempts to alter their outputs or behaviour through adversarial inputs.
 A structured AI penetration test produces documented evidence that your system meets this requirement.

-The compliance deadline for high-risk AI systems under Annex III is 2 August 2026.
-Organizations deploying high-risk AI in production should begin their assessment well before this date to allow time for remediation and retesting.
+The Digital Omnibus agreement of 7 May 2026 moved the compliance deadline for stand-alone high-risk AI systems under Annex III from 2 August 2026 to 2 December 2027.
+AI embedded in regulated products under Annex I (medical devices, machinery, toys) shifts to 2 August 2028.
+Begin your assessment well before these dates to allow time for remediation and retesting.

 Audit evidence for conformity